 If you live in a flood zone, you can secure financing to elevate your home above the flood tables instead of having to cash in your personal savings.
 By using a HomeBridge rehab loan to raise the foundation of your home, you’ll avoid future water damage, help protect your property, and give yourself peace of mind when disaster strikes.
 If you’d like to raise the foundation of your home, contact a HomeBridge representative today for more information.

 HomeBridge is the top 203(k) lender in the nation.
-According to data from the Department of Housing and Urban Development (HUD), HomeBridge ranks No. 1 in the nation for originating 203(k) renovation loans.*** Our Loan Officers are ready and eager to discuss details of this helpful home-financing solution with you.
+According to data from the Department of Housing and Urban Development (HUD), HomeBridge ranks No. 1 in the nation for originating 203(k) renovation loans.*** Our Mortgage Loan Originators are ready and eager to discuss details of this helpful home-financing solution with you.

 *For 203(k) purchase transactions the maximum loan amount is the lesser of the sales price + renovation costs or 110% of the after improved value, times the maximum LTV.
 Loan amount must be within FHA county loan limits.